 Any university student who believes that he or she has been subjected to discrimination on the basis of disability, or has been denied access or accommodations required by law shall have the right to invoke the Grievance Procedure.
 This Grievance Procedure is designed to address disagreements or denials regarding requested services, accommodations, or modifications to university academic practices or requirements.

 The Grievance Procedure is not intended and shall not supersede other university policies and procedures, which may exist for addressing alleged violations of ADA and/or Section 504, and other issues of concern for which separate university policies and procedures exist, including for example, grade appeals.
-Students are encouraged to consult with the Director of the ODS or his or her respective designees regarding the most appropriate university policy or procedure to address a particular concern.
+Students are encouraged to consult with the Director of Disability Services or his or her respective designees regarding the most appropriate university policy or procedure to address a particular concern.

 Informal Grievance Procedure

-With respect to any grievance covered under this policy and as a prerequisite to initiating one of the formal grievance procedures, a student shall first attempt to resolve his or her complaint informally by meeting with the Director of the ODS or with his or her designee.
+With respect to any grievance covered under this policy and as a prerequisite to initiating one of the formal grievance procedures, a student shall first attempt to resolve his or her complaint informally by meeting with the Director of Disability Services or with his or her designee.
 If the grievance is not resolved informally, then the student shall have the right to invoke the appropriate formal grievance procedure detailed below.

 Formal Grievance Procedure for the Denial of Academic Accommodations and Services